...

 In one sense, that means that to me God is Love, but in another sense I guess that means...
 God just Is?
 God is just what Is and nothing more?
 We are all part of God's plan because we are all placed in this world and reality together?
 Nothing is good or bad except what we decide it is?
 No. There is some definite good and bad and right and wrong here in this reality.

-So, God is the good and pure and every temptation, malady, addiction, and evil is the opposite of God in my belief system.
+So, God is the good and pure.
+And then every temptation, malady, addiction, and evil is the opposite of God in my belief system.
 Still, whatever happens, is beyond me, and will transcend my brief time on this planet.

 So then, God exists and continues to exist whether I believe or not.
 Right?